ThreeSixes/airSuck/SETUP.md

 sudo apt-get install gpsd gpsd-clients
 ```

-Plug in your GPS device if it's USB you can use this command to find it's device name which is necessary for the next step.
+Plug in your GPS device.
+If it's USB you can use this command to find it's device name which is necessary for the next step.
 ```shell
 dmesg
 ```
 Look for something that looks like ttyUSB.
 That path is the GPS's USB device.
 Mine is /dev/ttyUSB0.

 Make sure gpsd is configured properly.
-Make sure you enable gpsd on boot, and for the device use the info gathered in the last step.
+GPSD should be started on boot, and for the device use the info gathered in the last step.
 ```shell
 sudo dpkg-reconfigure gpsd
 ```

-Start GPSD and make sure it starts on boot.
+Start GPSD.
 ```shell
 sudo /etc/init.d/gpsd start
 ```